TheBlenderGirl.com > Soy Berry Good Pudding

-It just doesn’t get much easier than this delicious vegan mousse.
 This berry tofu pudding can be prepared in less than 10 minutes (and that includes getting the ingredients out of your fridge), and is absolutely delicious.
-I got this fantastic vegan mousse recipe from my friend Alison about 10 years ago, and my snout has paid homage to her fabulous tofu berry pudding trough countless times since.
-This refreshing vegan mousse makes a fantastic, quick last-minute dessert; simple healthy after school snack; or guilt-free vegan sweet treat on a hot Summer’s day.
+This makes a fantastic, quick last-minute dessert; simple healthy after school snack; or guilt-free sweet treat on a hot Summer’s day.
 Either way it is Soy Berry Good!

-You can make this vegan mousse even quicker and easier by just blending in frozen berries and serving immediately.
-But I find that reducing the berries into a syrup gives this tofu pudding a bit more of a punch, and creates a deeper, richer berry flavour that then requires less sweetener.
+You can make this pudding even quicker by just blending in frozen berries and serving immediately.
+But I find that reducing the berries into a syrup creates a deeper, richer berry flavor that then requires less sweetener.
 I am a bit more heavy handed with the lemon juice than I have indicated in the recipe, as I am a bit of a tart!
 Blend and taste, and you will find the balance that works for you.

 You could substitute any berries you like for this recipe.
 I have made a phenomenal sweet cherry version, as well as a mango mash that was madness.
 But I always return to my beloved raspberries.
 What can I say -- they have been berry good to me!
-If you are have soy allergies, fresh young Thai coconut meat and coconut water works really well as a substitute for this tofu pudding.
-If you are looking for yummy allergy free recipes and vegan dessert recipes, this tofu mousse is a winner.
-It is gluten free, dairy free, egg free, nut free and refined sugar free.
-Best of all, for you Vitamix loveres, it is one of the best Vitamix recipes out there!
-YUMMO!
+If you are have soy allergies, fresh coconut meat and coconut water works really well as a substitute for the tofu.

-- 1 tsp lemon juice or more to taste
+- 1 teaspoon lemon juice plus more to taste

 - Put berries in a saucepan with the water and sweetener, bring to the boil, and then lower the heat, and simmer until tender and a syrup forms.
 Cool.

-- Put everything in your blender (I like to use a Vitamix) with the berries, and puree until smooth and creamy.
+- Put everything in your blender with the berries, and blast on high until smooth and creamy.

 - Add in more lemon juice and sweetener to taste if desired.